syncfusion-content/maui-docs/MAUI/DataForm/Overview.md

 ## Key features includes the following:

-*  **Layout and grouping**: Supports to linear and grid layout with grouping support.
-Supports customizing the layout with different heights for each item.
+* **Editors** : Support built-in editors such as text, password, multi-line, combo box, automcomplete, date, time, checkbox,switch and radio group editors the primitive data types sych as string, enumeration, DateTime and TimeSpan.

-* **Caption customization**: Supports loading the image as caption for the editor.
+* **Custom editor** : Support to add custom editors.

-* **Editors**: Built-in support for text, multiline text, password, picker, date picker, time picker, switch, comboBox ,autoComplete and checkbox editors.
+* **Validation** : Built-in support to validate the data or user input to alert the user to enter proper value.

-* **Custom editor**: Supports loading the custom editors.
+* **Commit mode** : Support to determine when the value should be committed to the underlying data object.

-* **Validation**: Built-in support to validate the data based on the `INotifyDataErrorInfo` and data annotations.
-It also programmatically supports validation handling.
+* **Layout and grouping** : Supports grouping, linear and grid layout.

 * **Appearnace Customization**: Supports to customize the appearances of editors, labels and group headers.